lostatc/retain-sync/docs/zielen.1.rst

 Files and directories can be excluded from syncing using the exclude pattern file (see FILES_).
 Each line in the file specifies a shell globbing pattern that represents files to exclude.
-Excluded files stay in the local directory and don't count toward the storage limit.
+Excluded files stay in the local directory and still count toward the storage limit.
 If an excluded file is not already in the local directory, it is copied from the remote directory during the next sync.